eschoien/Dissimilarity-Tree-Reproduction/README.md

 - The implementation of the LSH-based pipeline proposed in the thesis.
 - The implementation of the Directionally Modified QUICCI descriptor proposed in the thesis.

-The modifications relevant to our master's thesis are:
+The modifications for our master's thesis project are:

 - Modifications for the directional QUICCI descriptors:
 	- src/libShapeDescriptor/src/shapeDescriptor/gpu/quickIntersectionCountImageGenerator.cu